electerious/pdfconcat/readme.md

 # pdfconcat

-Concat multiple pdfs using pdfunite in node.js.
+Concat multiple pdfs using `pdfunite` in node.js.
+This module is a wrapper around the `pdfunite` command from [Poppler](http://poppler.freedesktop.org).

 ## Installation